What is ISO 27001:2018 Information Security Management System?

 Plan – Do – Check – Act

 Following this cycle will allow the organizations to improve their security controls continuously.
-In addition, this check & balance and updated security to prevent data breaches may give these certified bodies a wider business.
+In addition, this check & balance and updated security to prevent data breaches may give these certified bodies a more comprehensive business.

 Pakistan is steadily growing in Information technology infrastructure and data-driven businesses.
 This change is bringing stricter data- security and data- privacy laws.
 With existing and new cybersecurity threats, organizations must adopt data security standards prescribed by this Certification.